Dún Laoghaire Footfall

 Upper Georges street February footfall comparison

-Overall a 6% increase occurred in March 2024.
-As mentioned above the addition of a St Patrick's Day parade and the Easter break had a very positive impact on footfall for Dún Laoghaire during this time period.
+Overall a 7% increase occurred in April 2024.
+As mentioned above the the inclement weather and the ongoing integration of Myrtle Square has had a very positive impact on footfall for Dún Laoghaire during this time period.

 *Footfall analysis is done on the sensors at both ends of Georges street.
 Footfall Sensors at Marine Rd and Georges St Lower (at Brock's Ln) will be included in the analysis after 12 months of uninterrupted footfall dataset.